Follow-up and evaluation of innovation pilot contract for road maintenance

 Funding: Swedish Transport Administration and ProcSIBE

-Since the 2018 procurement round, the Swedish Transport Administration has created a number of “innovation pilots” within the Basque Road.
-Road with the long-term goal of developing successful business strategies and working practices that create the best opportunities and drive for development, innovation and innovation in the supplier market.
-It is important that these contracts be monitored and evaluated to create the knowledge base needed for the continued development of the Business Strategies for the Basque Road.
-In order to create a quality assured knowledge base for the continued development and renewal of Trafikverket’s business strategies, we need to link follow-up research in the form of a PhD student project to these innovation pilots.
+For the procurement round of 2018 the Swedish Transport Administration created two “innovation pilots” within road maintenance, with the long-term goal of developing successful business strategies and work procedures that will create the best possibilities and driving forces for development and innovation on the supplier market.
+It is important that these contracts are followed up and evaluated to create the knowledge base that is needed for continued development of the business strategies for road maintenance.

 Project leader: Per Erik Eriksson, Luleå University of Technology